Free CAST Practice Test for Construction and Skilled Trades

 CAST Mathematical Usage Sample Questions

-Use the information below to answer the following four questions:
+Use the data below to answer the following four questions:

 Conversion table: